 The insulation build up can be done on site or using SIPS panels (Structural Insulated Panels).
 Outside of that our clients finish buildings in an outer layer of brickwork, rendered block, weatherboarding, natural stone, slate, shingle, glass.

-SIPs (Structural Insulated Panels) - are an advanced method of construction, offering superior insulation, structural strength and air-tightness over traditional construction methods or systems.
+SIPs (Structural Insulated Panels) - are an advanced method of timber frame construction.
+SIPs offer superior insulation, structural strength and air-tightness over traditional construction methods or systems.

 SIP panels are used in floors, walls and roofs for residential, industrial, educational and commercial applications, providing ecologically friendly and energy efficient buildings.
 They are custom made and pre-manufactured before arriving on site, therefore saving on time and waste.

 They are highly eco-friendly with a U value of 0.15, saving on energy costs and reducing the impact on our environment.
 For more detailed information, visit our SIPs (Structural Insulated Panels) page.

 Getting planning permission can seem like a daunting and complicated process.
 For a full explanation of how to go about getting planning permission for an oak framed house take a look at Our Oak Frame Planning Permission Page.

 We all have that idyllic image in our minds of the perfect spot for our timber frame house, and what a feeling when you find it!
 There are a few things to consider when searching for your plot.
 Access is important, although Carpenter Oak Ltd have the experience and technology to negotiate the quirkiest of sites.
 We use a range of cranes (some are small and nimble enough to get through doorways) as well as hand winch cranes for access to more challenging ground.
 Do bare in mind that there is always a compromise with whichever plot you find.
 It is the skill of the architect to design out the problems!
 We’re happy to discuss your plans at any stage of your project, contact us to discuss any queries with your potential plot of land.